mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 Q: How can I make sure the service account's token is working to access AWS resources?

-Steps described on the troubleshooting section above:
+Steps described in the troubleshooting section above:

 1. Get the ServiceAccount token
 2. Make the API call AssumeRoleWithWebIdentity